Skip to main content

 • Writing your own lived experiences, your own observations, and insights, your own thoughts, and your own conclusions.

-• Writing about common knowledge, such as folklores, myths, urban legends, etc. (in your own words).
+• Writing about common knowledge, such as folklore, myths, urban legends, etc. (in your own words).

 • Writing the results from your own research.